kwonghung-YIP/spring-data-jdbc-basic/README.md

 ## The Order-to-DeliveryAddress (one-to-one) relationship

-The Order object has the deliveryAddress as an nested object
+The Order object has a deliveryAddress property which type is an Address is an embedded object.

+First, the Order object map to table "my_order_table"

 ```Java
 @Table("my_order_table")
 public class Order {